 - Pop frozen yogurt cubes out of the ice cube tray and place into a quart-size plastic freezer bag along with berries.
 (Or, to make individual portions, divide the fruit and yogurt cubes evenly between five freezer bags.)
 Label the bag and store in the freezer.

-- When ready to serve, pour the contents of the bag into a blender, add coconut water, and blend until smooth.
-(If using individual-portion bags, add only enough coconut water to reach desired thickness.)
+- When ready to serve, pour the contents of the bag into a blender, add coconut water, and blend tuntil smooth.
+(If using individual-portion bags, add only enough coconut water to reach desired tthickness.)